 2. Include Appealing Descriptions (Stay Within Character Limitations)

 We all know how important it is to have a catchy title that attracts the attention of the reader, but often neglected is the importance having a good description as well.
 Typically, people submitting items to social news sites copy and paste the beginning paragraph of the story for their description.
 When doing this, it is good practice to point out that it is either an excerpt or accredit the description to the author.
-For example, in this recent Sphinn submission for a post authored by Lee Odden, I copied the opening paragraph but accredited him as writing it.
+For example, in a recent Sphinn submission for a post authored by Lee Odden, I copied the opening paragraph but accredited him as writing it.

 Lee Odden writes, “Right along with Facebook, YouTube and blogging, Twitter is one of the most often written about social media communication tools.
 We’ve run polls about how people use Twitter as well as aggregated tips from the Twitter community on how to get the most productivity out of it.
 This post shares a few new Twitter tools you may find useful.”